-- Interference to analogue television service reception would not be possible - Whilst widespread interference to DTT service reception is not expected, the development and use of tower cranes could cause interference to adjacent properties on St Thomas Street receiving Crystal Palace transmissions.
+Whilst widespread interference to DTT service reception is not expected, the development and use of tower cranes could cause interference to adjacent properties on St Thomas Street receiving Crystal Palace transmissions.
 Antenna betterment / repositioning should restore all services and is most simple and most cost-effective mitigation solution.
 If this is required, it is advised that a registered antenna installer undertakes all required work.
-This is detailed further in Chapter 6 - The proposed development and use of tower cranes could cause interference to digital satellite reception up to 292m to the immediate north-northwest from the base of the tallest element of the scheme.
-Whilst it was not possible to locate satellite dishes during the survey (as they may have been positioned on non-visible locations and rooftops), dish relocations to positions where views to the serving satellite remain unobscured should restore all television services and is the most simple and cost-effective mitigation solution.
+This is detailed further in Chapter 6

+The proposed development and use of tower cranes could cause interference to digital satellite reception up to 214m to the immediate northwest from the base of the tallest element of the scheme.
+Whilst it was not possible to locate satellite dishes during the survey (as they may have been positioned on nonvisible locations and rooftops), dish relocations to positions where views to the serving satellite remain unobscured should restore all television services and is the most simple and cost-effective mitigation solution.
 If this is required, it is advised that a registered antenna installer undertakes all required work.
 Should dish moving not be possible, or does not restore services for any other reason, the use of DTT receiving equipment will offer an alternative source of broadcasts.
 This is detailed further in Chapter 6

-• The proposed development is not expected to affect VHF(FM) radio reception
+The proposed development is not expected to affect VHF(FM) radio reception.